guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 # Logging in to DC/OS

 1. To login and start exploring your cluster, navigate to the `cluster-address` listed in the output of the CLI.
-From here you can choose your provider to create the superuser account.
+From here you can choose your provider to create the superuser account [oss type="inline" size="small" /], or login with your specified Enterprise credentials [ent type="inline" size="small" /].

 <p align=center>
 <img src="./images/install/dcos-login.png"